chenall/grub4dos/README_GRUB4DOS.txt

 The USB 2.0 driver supports: USB (Universal Serial Bus) Class 08 (Mass Storage devices), SubClass 06, Protocol 50, that is USB Thumbdrive or Portable External Hard Drives.

+Support USB-HDD, USB-cdrom mode.

-USB driver code should be placed after the PBR sector.
+USB driver code on the back of the PBR sector.
+For FAT16/FAT32/exFAT,they in partition LBA(1)/LBA(2)/LBA(24).

-PBR boot program will loads the USB driver first, and then call it.
-Resident in the top of conventional memory, USB devices are read and written by intercepting INT 13h.
+PBR boot program will first loading the USB driver into xxx0:0000 (Requires 0x3400 bytes), and then use the far call.Resident in the top of conventional memory, USB devices are read and written by intercepting INT 13h.

 There is a switch in the PBR offset 0x1fb.
-  01: Load driver only if the system does not have extended read/write ability;
-  02: Always load driver
+  01: When the boot device is recognition as a floppy disk, loading;
+  02: Unconditional loading;
-  00: USB driver is not loaded.
+  00: not loading.

 When USB driver is loaded, it waits for 5 seconds for user input:
   Press s key to load in slow-down mode;
-  Press other keys to skip loading driver;
+  Press Spacebar to skip loading driver;
-  Otherwise drive will be loaded.
+  Loaded by default.
-Number of seconds for waiting Offset 0x0a at waiting for the number of seconds by usb driver settings.
+Number of seconds for waiting Offset 17 at waiting for the number of seconds by usb driver settings.

+The number of seconds to wait through the usb driver  of offset 17 settings.

+Speed ??setting through the usb driver  of offset 18 settings.
+(0=full, 1=full/2, 2=full/4, 3=full/8)

+	--usb-time=T 	T The number of seconds to wait --usb-speed=S	S Speed setting

-Note: Only (FAT12/16/32/ext2/ext3/ext4/exfat) file systems are supported.
+Note: Only (FAT16/FAT32/exFAT) file systems are supported.

 Note: USB drives needs to be pre-formatted for getting MBR and BPB parameters.

 Tips: 1.
-Some USB drives are identified as USB 1.x devices under Windows and DOS usbaspi.sys ,
+Some USB drives are identified as USB 1.x devices under Windows or DOS usbaspi.sys ,
          but they will be identified as USB 2.0 devices when loading in slow-down mode.
       2. Some USB drives do not be detected when plugging into front panel, but they will be detected when loading in slow-down mode.
+      3. Fails to load, press the s key to try.

+Update: GRLDR includes usb2.0 drive, loading conditions  such as the PBR.
+By --grldr-usb=I set up.
+	F2 key Unconditional loading(can be re-set by offset 0x1f9).
+	--usb-key=K	K Scan Code
+Example: bootlace --grldr-usb=2 grldr